 The election period commences once calling for nominations (the writ) has been issued.
-For 2019, this occurs late August and is the official commencement of the election period.
+This usually occurs late August and is the official commencement of the election period.

 During the election period, potential nominees/candidates must ensure they adhere to s.4.87 and 4.88 of the Local Government Act 1995 (The LG Act) when printing, publishing or distributing election material.

 Until the election period has commenced, potential candidates are unable to advertise they are a candidate until their nomination has been approved by the Returning Officer however they can promote they intend to nominate to be a candidate.

 With social media now a major part of many election campaigns, the Western Australian Electoral Commission has released standards to guide candidates.